-Q3 2023(completed)/Q3 2024 (completed)/Q3 2025
+• Establish an annual capital plan with TCHC Q3 2023(completed)/Q3 2024 (completed)/Q3 2025

-Objective 1: An excellent landlord To provide safe, clean and well-maintained buildings and to support stal ole tenancies Initiative 3: Work with tenants to support stable tenancies Action A: Support tenants to understand their rights and responsibilities in t their lease Ongoing Collaborate with staff to review and make recommendations to streamline the leasing process • Train frontline staff to respond to typical questions (e.g. via Resource Centre, Welcome Package, etc.) Time-limited/Projects Expected Completion New leasing package and orientation for tenants Q3 2024 Q4 2024(completed) Improve safe channels for tenants to express concerns about interactions with staff via the updated Tenant Complaint Process.
-Q2 2024 (completed) Consider the feasibility of an appointment system Q2 2025 Action B: Help tenants to meet the requirements for ongoing rent-geared-to-income (RGI) eligibility Ongoing Ongoing education for tenants on RGI requirements Time-limited/Projects Expected Completion Enhanced RGI training for staff to be added to the TSHC training plan Q2 2024 (completed) Action C: Reduce incidents of cluttering or hoarding Ongoing Support the complex tenants and the community Manage a complex tenancy team to support complex tenants Develop a tracking sheet for touch points for complex tenancies Referral from regional teams and SSHA
+To provide safe, clean and well-maintained buildings and to support stable tenancies

+Initiative 3: Work with tenants to support stable tenancies

+Action A: Support tenants to understand their rights and responsibilities in their lease

+- Collaborate with staff to review and make recommendations to streamline the leasing process - Train frontline staff to respond to typical questions (e.g. via Resource Centre, Welcome Package, etc.)

+- New leasing package and orientation for tenants - Improve safe channels for tenants to express concerns about interactions with staff via the updated Tenant Complaint Process.

+Q3 2024 Q4 2024(completed)

+Consider the feasibility of an appointment system

+Action B: Help tenants to meet the requirements for ongoing rent-geared-to-income (RGI) eligibility

+Ongoing education for tenants on RGI requirements

+Enhanced RGI training for staff to be added to the TSHC training plan

+Action C: Reduce incidents of cluttering or hoarding

+- Support the complex tenants and the community - Manage a complex tenancy team to support complex tenants - Develop a tracking sheet for touch points for complex tenancies - Referral from regional teams and SSHA

 Action D: Work with tenants to prevent evictions for arrears or other reasons

 Ongoing

 Work with tenants to resolve arrears

 Referral to OCHE for unresolved arrears

 Time-limited/Projects Expected Completion

-Partner with OCHE to analyze data related to unresolved arrears and reduce underlying factors that lead to legal Ol 2024 Q2 2024 (completed)
+Partner with OCHE to analyze data related to unresolved arrears and reduce underlying factors that lead to legal Q1 2024 Q2 2024 (completed)

-action
+action action